kyverno/website/content/en/blog/general/using-cel-expressions-in-kyverno-policies/index.md

 A Kyverno policy is a collection of rules.
 Whenever we receive an API request to our Kubernetes cluster, we validate it with a set of rules.

 A policy consists of different clauses, such as:
-- Match: It selects resources that match the given criteria.
+- Match: It selects the resources to be included in a rule.
 - Exclude: It selects all but excludes resources that match the specified criteria.

 > Match and Exclude are used to select resources, users, user groups, service accounts, namespaced roles, and cluster-wide roles.